andrwcrr/Salted-Caramel/README.md

 ## Purpose

-This modpack aims to provide a performant vanilla Minecraft experience embellished by various quality-of-life and useful features.
+This modpack aims to provide a performant vanilla Minecraft experience embellished with various quality-of-life and useful features.

 ## Contents (from most recent complete fabric version)